beeradmoore/EdgeTweaker/docs/microsoft-edge-policies.md

 Note: If this policy is used, only the User Interface for the opt-out experience is supressed - ESM is still turned on.
 For more information, see the [EnhanceSecurityMode](#enhancesecuritymode) policy.

-For detailed information about Enhanced Security Mode, see [https://go.microsoft.com/fwlink/?linkid=2185895](https://go.microsoft.com/fwlink/?linkid=2185895)
+For detailed information about Enhanced Security Mode, see [https://go.microsoft.com/fwlink/?linkid=2185895](https://go.microsoft.com/fwlink/?linkid=2185895).

+After careful evaluation, we have determined that this experimental opt-out UX is not required.
+As a result, this policy will be deprecated and stop working after Edge version 130.

   #### Supported features: